Bishalsarang/Project-Management-API/README.md

   - User has many projects and Project has many user => Many to Many
   - Project can have multiple task and Task belongs to a project => One to many
+  - User can have multiple task and task can be tagged to multiple users => Many to Many

+## Reminder

+- Update schema for members by adding is_manager field and for tags by adding is_assigned field

 ## TODOS